Introduction to MySQL SELECT INTO Variable

 that gives the following output after execution of the query –

-We can observe that it throws an error saying that more than one row was retrieved.
+We observe that it throws an error indicating the retrieval of more than one row.
 Let us use LIMIT 1.

 SELECT name, position INTO @angularperson, @angularoperator FROM workers WHERE technology = 'Angular' LIMIT 1;